Sega Saturn: Game library

-Due to the cancellation of Sonic X-treme, the Saturn lacks an exclusive Sonic the Hedgehog platformer; instead it received a graphically enhanced port of the Genesis game Sonic 3D Blast, the compilation Sonic Jam, and a racing game, Sonic R. The platformer Bug! received attention for its eponymous main character being a potential mascot for the Saturn, but it failed to catch on as the Sonic series had.
-Considered one of the most important Saturn releases, Sonic Team developed Nights into Dreams, a score attack game that attempted to simulate both the joy of flying and the fleeting sensation of dreams.
-The gameplay of Nights involves steering the imp-like androgynous protagonist, Nights, as it flies on a mostly 2D plane across surreal stages broken into four segments each.
-The levels repeat for as long as an in-game time limit allows, while flying over or looping around various objects in rapid succession earns additional points.
-Although it lacked the fully 3D environments of Nintendo's Super Mario 64, Nights' emphasis on unfettered movement and graceful acrobatic techniques showcased the intuitive potential of analog control.
-Sonic Team's Burning Rangers, a fully 3D action-adventure game involving a team of outer-space firefighters, garnered praise for its transparency effects and distinctive art direction, but was released in limited quantities late in the Saturn's lifespan and criticized for its short length.
+Due to the cancellation of Sonic X-treme, the Saturn lacks an exclusive Sonic the Hedgehog platformer.
+Instead, it received a graphically enhanced port of the Genesis game Sonic 3D Blast, as well as the compilation Sonic Jam and the racing game Sonic R. The main character of the platformer Bug! was seen as a potential mascot for the Saturn, but failed to catch on as the Sonic series had.
+Instead, Sonic Team developed the score attack game Nights into Dreams, considered one of the most important Saturn games.
+The gameplay involves steering the imp-like protagonist Nights, as it flies on a mostly 2D plane across surreal stages.
+Although it lacked the fully 3D environments of Nintendo's Super Mario 64, the emphasis by Nights on unfettered movement and graceful acrobatic techniques showcased the intuitive potential of analog control.
+Sonic Team's next game, Burning Rangers, a fully 3D action-adventure game involving a team of outer-space firefighters, garnered praise for its transparency effects and distinctive art direction, but was released in limited quantities late in the Saturn's lifespan and criticized for its short length.